scokobro/pandoc-abbreviations/README.md

 ---
 ```

 As you can see, in the metadata definitions, abbreviations keys need to start with a '+'.
 The character after the '+' *must* be alphabetic.
+Be aware that these will override the definitions in the 'dbase' file.

 # Using abbreviations in source document
 When you're happy with your abbreviation/expansion definitions, you can then begin to use them in your writing.
 To use an abbrev.(I'm abbreviating as it's getting tedious) just include the `key` preceded by one '+' sign.
 So, assuming we are using the definitions created above we would write this: